 DIY Homemade Fabric Softener

+Easiest homemade fabric softener that is all natural and non toxic, but still works!
 Swap out your fabric softener AND dryer sheets for this easy, natural, and cheap laundry softening method!

 Try this DIY hack for safer fabric softening and fluffing.